xitop/edzed/docs/sblocks.rst

           | ``dates="Sept1-Sept2, DEC 31 - JAN 05"``
           | ``dates="May 4"``

-      - as numbers:
+      - as numbers (nested sequences of ints):

         A sequence (typically a list or tuple) of date intervals.
+        Each interval is a pair of start, stop dates.
 Dates are always written as a sequence of two numbers: the month (1-12) followed by the day (1-31).
         The shortcut mentioned in the string representation is not allowed here.